talefe/notes/module-2/concurrent-programming/concurrent-programming.md

 It is not actually you shutting down the program - you are just sending a signal via the operating system that you wish to terminate the program.
 The OS passes on this signal to the process and it shuts itself down.

+# ------------ TODO ------------
 **Semaphores** are classified into two types:

 * *Binary Semaphores* − Only two states 0 & 1, i.e., locked/unlocked or available/unavailable, Mutex implementation.
 * *Counting Semaphores* − Semaphores which allow arbitrary resource count are called counting semaphores.

 Assume that we have 5 printers (to understand assume that 1 printer only accepts 1 job) and we got 3 jobs to print.
 Now 3 jobs would be given for 3 printers (1 each).
-While this is in progress, 4 more jobs came.
+Again 4 jobs came while this is in progress.
 Now, out of 2 printers available, 2 jobs have been scheduled and we are left with 2 more jobs, which would be completed only after one of the resource/printer is available.
 This kind of scheduling as per resource availability can be viewed as counting semaphores.
 &nbsp;

 ## 2.2.
 Threads

 Concurrency doesn’t necessarily involve multiple applications.
 Running multiple parts of a single application simultaneously is also termed as concurrency.